 Standing Appointment is our review series that investigates the best new and notable cosmetic procedures in the aesthetics space and determines whether or not they are worth trying for yourself.
+This time, our beauty writer tested the much-discussed QWO cellulite treatment.

 You can love your butt and you cannot lie, but if you’re like the roughly 90% of women on Earth, then that butt has probably accumulated a little or a lot of cellulite.
 Whatever your size, height, workout routine or geographical origin, cellulite waits for no one, and it has more to do with your genetics than anything else (thanks, mom and dad!).
 More importantly — it is nothing to be ashamed about, especially since the majority of people walking around on this planet have it.
 However, you are also not at fault if you’re interested in any or all options that can lessen the appearance of those stubborn dimples.
 I certainly am.